Medical Humanities Major

 - Introduction to Comparative Literature & Society (CPLS 3900): 3 points

 This course introduces important methodologies and areas of disciplinary reflection in contemporary comparative literature.
 It is taken jointly with comparative literature and society majors taken in the spring semester of a student’s sophomore year.
-In addition to units on narrative, authorship and the history and practice of comparative and world literature it includes units relating to science, health and medicine, race, gender and sexuality that are directly relevant to MLS majors.
+In addition to units on narrative, authorship and the history and practice of comparative and world literature it includes units relating to science, health and medicine, race, gender and sexuality that are directly relevant to MedHum majors.

 - 1 course with a CPLS or CL- course identifier: 3-4 points